dstotijn/hetty/README.md

         File path to admin build
   -cert string
         CA certificate filepath.
-Creates a new CA certificate is file doesn't exist (default "~/.hetty/hetty_cert.pem") -db string
+Creates a new CA certificate is file doesn't exist (default "~/.hetty/hetty_cert.pem") -key string
-        Database file path (default "~/.hetty/hetty.db") -key string
         CA private key filepath.
-Creates a new CA private key if file doesn't exist (default "~/.hetty/hetty_key.pem")
+Creates a new CA private key if file doesn't exist (default "~/.hetty/hetty_key.pem") -projects string
+        Projects directory path (default "~/.hetty/projects")
 ```

 ## Certificate Setup and Installation

 In order for Hetty to proxy requests going to HTTPS endpoints, a root CA certificate for
 Hetty will need to be set up.
 Furthermore, the CA certificate may need to be
 installed to the host for them to be trusted by your browser.
 The following steps
 will cover how you can generate your certificate, provide them to hetty, and how